Frequently Asked Questions

 Is there anyone who can help me with my application?

 Yes.
-If you need help with your application form, visit a Customer Service Centre, your local library or community recreation centre.
+If you need help with your application form, please visit a municipal Customer Service Centre, your local library branch or a community recreation centre.

 What is the deadline for applications?

-If selected to participate in the program, how do I get my passes?
+If approved for the program, how do I get my passes?

 Recreation Funding Access Program